 You Can Teach Us New Tricks

-As I maneuver these pools of pigment and water, I do so undoubtedly from the perspective of a woman.
-After all, I inhabit this body, in this climate.
-I am drawn to something unfettered in certain images of intimacy, sex, fetishism, devastation, medical procedures and joy.
-In each I find a familiar flicker of the struggle between control and mayhem.
+As I maneuver these pools of pigment and water into recognizable forms, I do so undoubtedly from the vantage of a woman.
+I am drawn to something uninhibited in certain images of intimacy, sex, fetishism, devastation, medical imagery and joy.
+In each I find a flicker of the struggle between control and mayhem, a condition I perceive as familiar - after all, I inhabit this body, in this climate.
 Usually it is not the actual "thing" that I am drawn to, but rather the effect produced.
 In turn, when I reproduce theses images, having always preferred psychological drama to the pictorial, I am more focused on the act of revealing than providing specific explanations.
-When the works on paper are installed together a multitude of meanings and realities are apparent.
-The outcome is a purposeful move from the specific to the general.
+The outcome is a purposeful move from the specific image to a more open ended translation.